buttonize/docs/docs/docs/infrastructure-as-code/aws-cdk/api-reference.md

 - *Type:* <a href="#@buttonize/cdk.ExecutionRole">ExecutionRole</a>

-AWS Role used **exclusivley** for this widget.
+AWS Role used **exclusively** for this widget.
 Supplied role will be used for every widget invocation.

 If you don't specify *role*, the default role from *btnz.GlobalConfig* is used.